 The CorMaT turbine employs two closely-spaced contra-rotating rotors, which drive the rotor and rotating stator sections of an electrical generator.
 The first rotor has three blades rotating in a clockwise direction while the second rotor, located directly behind the first, has four blades rotating in an anti-clockwise direction.
 Buoyancy chambers at the front and rear sections of the nacelle are tuned to achieve neutral buoyancy.
 The turbine is connected to a tensioned mooring at a point in the water column where the flow velocity is greatest and surface wave action minimized.

 The device is installed in berth 3 at EMEC’s tidal device test facility at Fall of Warness, Orkney, UK.
 Tidal range: 3 m.
 Tidal speeds up to 3.7 m/s.

 The CoRMaT project has an installed capacity of less than 1 MW, therefore no Section 36 Consent was required.
 A Marine License was granted under the Marine (Scotland) Act 2010 by Marine Scotland (the licensing authority) on 22nd February 2017 (Licence no. 06260/17/0), which can be viewed here.

 The full scale system underwent testing at EMEC’s Shapinsay Sound test site during 2014.
 In 2015, Nautricity signed up to a grid-connected tidal test berth at EMEC’s Fall of Warness tidal test site.

 Installation of mooring infrastructure began at the beginning of March 2017, and the CoRMaT device was deployed in April 2017.
-In March 2018, the device was retrieved for investigation and analysis of the turbine, its supporting systems and data to assess the impact of extended exposure.
+In March 2018, the device was retrieved for investigation and analysis of the turbine and its supporting systems, to assess the impact of extended exposure.

 Key Environmental Issues